mbirth/ttrss_plugin-af_feedmod/README.md

 -------------

 The configuration is done in JSON format.
 In the preferences, you'll find a new tab called *FeedMod*.
 Use the large field to enter/modify the configuration data and click the **Save** button to store it.
+You can enter an URL in the field below and click **Test** to get a preview what the result will be if the filter is applied to the url.

 A configuration looks like this: